CradlePHP/cradlephp.github.io/docs/concepts/introduction.md

 class: page-docs page-docs-concepts-introduction
 title:  "Introduction - Documentation Concepts - Cradle"
 description: "Events have two typical parts, which are to listen and to fire."
+menu_title: Introduction
+menu:
+  why: Why ?
+  vanilla: Vanilla Version
+  tldr: tl;dr
 ---
 # Introduction

+Cradle began as a simple micro framework built on PHP 7.
+At its core, the main feature is simplicity, designed for collaborating with other technologies in your stack.
+Most PHP frameworks are built with a lot in mind, making developing complex PHP centric apps much easier, assuming that PHP is the center of everyone's world.

  - [Why ?](#why)
  - [Vanilla Version](#vanilla)